 The best way to focus is to select search resource types that match your industry (such as recruiters who specialize in your field).
 To help with this process, we’ve collected a “list of lists” for each of the job search resource types mentioned above.

 - Online Recruiters Directory – This is a really neat site, offered by Online Recruiters Directory.
-There are a number of approaches you can take.
+There are many approaches you can take.
 Click the “I am a Job Seeker” box at the top right-hand side of the page, this will take you directly to the recruiters’ search box.
-Three steps – select your category (industry), job type (temp, perm, etc.) and state.
+Three steps – select your category (industry), job type (temp, perm, etc.), and state.
 Click “search recruiters” and you have your list with all of the contact information you need.
 You can also click the links on the right-hand side of the page under “I am a Job Seeker”.